Fiction at Hopkins

 In the program’s Fiction Concentration, you’ll study the techniques of fiction writing while creating and revising your own work.
 Our experienced faculty of practicing writers and editors helps you analyze past and contemporary literature to learn how to read as a writer – a skill that allows you to grow throughout your fiction career.
 In workshops, instructors and peers offer honest, constructive comments to push your writing toward publication.
 And in our capstone course, you’ll finish a thesis portfolio of your most publishable work, earn a byline in a program journal, and prepare for the writing life.
 The result: Our fiction students and alumni have published dozens of novels and scores of short stories, won local, regional, and national awards, and become literary editors, writing teachers, or television writers.

-The Writing Program awards financial aid in student loans and small scholarships.
-We house The Doctor T.J.
-Eckleburg Review, a national literary & arts journal, and we sponsor the annual Hopkins Conference on Craft, a prestigious summer conference where students complete a full graduate course in ten days in Italy or Maine.
+Financial aid is available in the form of student loans.
+We sponsor the annual Hopkins Conference on Craft, a prestigious summer conference where students complete a full graduate course in ten days in Italy or Maine.
 We also offer alumni discounts for post-graduate tuition and the summer conference.
 And if you’re not interested in a degree, feel free to apply for individual courses of interest.
 Our students attend part-time and can choose classes in Baltimore or Washington, or both.

 Read below for more information about our graduate creative writing program in fiction – its courses, teachers, and what it might help you achieve.
-Click here find out how to apply.
-Or to speak directly with a Fiction Advisor, contact Assistant Program Director Mark Farrington by emailing firstname.lastname@example.org or calling 202.452.0782
+Click here to find out how to apply.
+Or to speak directly with a Fiction Advisor, contact Program Director Elise Levine by emailing firstname.lastname@example.org or calling 202.452.0758.

 WHAT OUR FICTION STUDENTS AND GRADUATES HAVE ACHIEVED